-Yom Kippur begins on the night of the 10th day of the seventh new moon.
-This is a day to afflict our souls by doing no work at all, a day where, under the Levitical priesthood, was the only day the high priest could go into the holy of holies and make atonement for the sins of the people.
-However, with the change in the priesthood, our sins are completely atoned for in Jesus.
+Yom Kippur begins on the night of the 10th day of the seventh month/ new moon.
+This is a day to afflict our souls by doing no work at all, a day when the Temple was standing, was the only time the high priest could go into the Holiest of Holies(the inner chamber in the Temple) and make atonement for the sins of the people.

 Wayyiqra (Leviticus) 23: 26 – 32